Vision, Mission, Values

 We strive for a welcoming, safe, supportive environment for all.

 Educopia works to create conditions for inclusivity in our community structures, spaces, and interactions – for example, through a focus on anti-racism, feminism, and accessibility.
-Our organizational structures, community governance models, and facilitation approaches are designed to create space for multiple perspectives, including those that are traditionally underrepresented or marginalized.
+Our organizational structures, community governance models, and facilitation approaches are designed to create space for multiple perspectives.

 Community-driven